zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ### **Step 19**: Start Brackets and Configure Git

-- From a location of your choice, create a directory called **TwitterMarketingUI**.
-From Windows Explorer navigate to the directory **TwitterMarketingUI**, right click and select **Open as Brackets Project**
+- From a location of your choice, create a directory called **ProductCatalogUI**.
+From Windows Explorer navigate to the directory **ProductCatalogUI**, right click and select **Open as Brackets Project**

     ![](images/studentguide/Picture17.png)